 Nirjhara, Bali (January 2021)

-Blending seamlessly into nature and artfully designed around the spectacular waterfall after which it is named, sustainable hideaway Nirjhara will open its doors in January 2021, in Tabanan on Bali’s southwest coast.
-Offering guests a secluded and environmentally conscious haven of relaxation, whilst being just a stone’s throw from the island’s volcanic sand beaches and popular towns of Canggu and Ubud, 25 suites and villas – including seven playful treehouse Canopy Suites – will afford unrivalled waterfall, river, jungle or rice paddy views.
+January 2021 will see the launch of sustainable hideaway, Nirjhara, in Tabanan on Bali’s southwest coast.
+Artfully designed around the spectacular cascading waterfall after which it is named, Nirjhara blends seamlessly into nature offering guests a secluded and environmentally conscious haven of relaxation, just a stone’s throw from the island’s volcanic sand beaches and popular towns of Canggu and Ubud.

 LUX* Chongzuo, China (January 2021)